johnhitz203/ecto_example/README.md

     $ mix ecto.create

-Data will be written into the the volume `/pgdata` on the host so it will be available when the subsequently run.
+Data will be written into the the volume `/pgdata` on the host so it will be available the container is subsequently run.
 Finally run either

     $ docker-compose up